longfangsong/anatole-zola/README.md

 last_page = "Vorherige Seite"
 ```

-Feel free to create a pull request if you want to translate the promotes into other languages!
+Feel free to create a pull request if you want to translate the theme into other languages!

 ### Sections